anisbet/pipe/Readme.md

                   maximum of 10 trailing '.' characters, and c1 with upto 14 leading spaces.
  -P             : Ensures a tailing delimiter is output at the end of all lines.
                   The default delimiter of '|' can be changed with -h.
- -q<lines>      : Modifies '-H' behaviour to allow new lines for every n-th line of output.
-                  This has the effect of joining n-number of lines into one line.
  -Q             : Output the line before and line after a '-g', or '-G' match to STDERR.
 Used to
                   view the context around a match, that is, the line before the match and the line after.
                   The lines are written to STDERR, and are immutable.
 The line preceding a match